-The main focus of the Spahn group is the analysis of the structure and dynamics of macromolecular machines using three-dimensional cryo-electron microscopy.
+The main focus of the Spahn lab is the analysis of the structure and dynamics of macromolecular machines using three-dimensional cryo-electron microscopy.

 One of the core interests of the Spahn group is the translational apparatus.
 Protein biosynthesis is a key step during the translation of the genome into the proteome and thus paramount for the living cell.
 The ribosome, as the central machine of translation, thus constitutes the connection between the nucleic-acid and the amino-acid world.
 It is itself built from blocks coming from both worlds, comprising both ribosomal RNA and ribosomal proteins.

 At the ribosome, genetic information is translated according to the rules of the genetic code in four distinct phases:

 - Initiation, where the small and the large ribosomal subunits are joined on an mRNA template while selecting an appropriate start codon.